SK.

 Her sophomore film, the Emmy award-winning Dreamland: The Burning of Black Wall Street, premiered on the 100th anniversary of the destruction of a black neighborhood in Tulsa.

-Salima is a former hip hop essayist for Complex and Hip Hop DX, and a documentary journalist at Time Magazine, The Atlantic, and Great Big Story.
+Salima is a former hip hop essayist for Complex and Hip Hop DX, and an award-winning documentary journalist at Time Magazine, The Atlantic, and Great Big Story.

 Contact: